 UNKNOWN BUSINESS MODELS

-However, as it becomes harder and more expensive to acquire new customers, leadership is shifting its attention to customer retention.
-And they should, as competition is shifting from AS-A-PRODUCT business models to AS-A-SERVICE business models.
+However, as it becomes harder and more expensive to acquire new customers, leadership is shifting attention to customer retention.
+At the same time, competition is shifting from AS-A-PRODUCT business models to AS-A-SERVICE business models.

 As it turned out, there was no framework to describe both these known and new models.
-I decided to study these new business models, referred to by popular terminology as Sharing Economy, Resource Economy, Servitization, Uberization, and Network Economy.
+I decided to study these new business models, often referred to by popular terms as Sharing Economy, Resource Economy, Servitization, Uberization, and Network Economy.

 I found two destinct AS-A-SERVICE models: a growth-driven one, which I named Network Centricity, and an in-depth one, which I named Resource Centricity.
 Which allowed me to map these two models along the same vertical axis as the known business models.

 Resource-centric competition is based on a service-driven resource that meets a certain customer’s need, and then trying to get as much of that resource utilized.
-Success is measured by the percentage of the full capacity used.
-In competitive terms this would represent the company’s share of utilization.
+Success is measured by the average percentage of the maximum capacity used over a period of time.
+In competitive terms this would represent a share of utilization.